CPCD-WR-02 - Dissertation Year Fellowship (DYF) Information Sessions

 Final Submission

-The final approved thesis/dissertation must be submitted for publication by ProQuest via the UNH ETD Administrator website by the appropriate deadline as published in the Graduate School calendar.
+The final approved thesis/dissertation must be submitted to the Graduate School through ProQuest via the UNH ETD Administrator website by the appropriate deadline as published in the Graduate School calendar.
+Publishing options include traditional publishing (free) as well as open access publishing (additional cost).
+The benefits of each can be found on the ProQuest website.
+Students can opt to embargo their thesis (hold publication) if needed, which will delay publishing for a specified period of time.
 Bound copies are available for purchase through ProQuest at the time of submission.
 Students should check with their department to determine if a bound copy is required.
 All fees are to be paid by the student at the time of submission.

 Students are advised not to wait until the last minute to submit their work.
 Submissions must be received by the published deadline for your intended graduation term unless the Graduate School has granted an extension.
 The specific deadline for submission for each graduation date is published on the UNH Academic Calendar as well as on our calendar page .